[ Printer Friendly Version ] [ Report Abuse ]

 “NO!”
 Potter shouted, holding the bag in the air above my head.
 I tried to grab for it with one hand, but it was out of my reach, dangling in front of me like the bloody carrot in front of the bloody donkey.

 “EUAGHHHH!"
 Suddenly, Dominique threw herself at the both of us in a shrieking charge of red-gold hair and sheer fury, knocking our already precarious equilibrium off-kilter.
 I fell off Potter’s back and landed on the floor with a yelp, and Potter, taken by surprise, dropped the bag.

 It was as if everything had turned to slow motion, that’s how clearly I saw what happened next.
 I watched the bag drop to the floor — watched it fall, fall, and fall — and almost as if it were a reflex, threw my hands out in front of me.

 There was a period of hushed silence.

-And then I unzipped the backpack, and, my heart racing, saw what was inside.
+I scrambled to sit upright, hastily unzipping the backpack, and, my heart racing, saw what was inside.